nickoala/telepot/README.md

 4. The bot tells you to go higher or lower.
 5. Repeat step 3 and 4, until guess is correct.

 This example is able to serve many players at once.
-It illustrates the usage of `DelegateBot` and `ChatHandle`.
+It illustrates the usage of `DelegateBot` and `ChatHandler`.

 **[Traditional version »](https://github.com/nickoala/telepot/blob/master/examples/guess.py)**
 **[Async version »](https://github.com/nickoala/telepot/blob/master/examples/guessa.py)**